Air-supported structure: Structure

 The main loads acting against the air-supported envelope are internal air pressure, wind, or weight from snow build-up.
+The structure is actively supported at all times by blowing in more air, which requires energy.

 To compensate against wind force and snow load, the structure's inflation is adjusted accordingly.
 Modern structures have computer controlled mechanical systems that monitor dynamic loads and automatically compensate the inflation for it.
 The better the quality of the structure, the higher forces and weight it can endure.
 The best quality structures can withstand winds up to 120 mph and snow weight to 40 pounds per square yard (21.7 kilograms per square meter).

 The air pressure on the envelope is equal to the air pressure exerted on the inside ground, pushing the whole structure up.
 Therefore, it needs to be securely anchored to the ground (or to the substructure in a roof-only design).

 For wide span structures cables are required for anchoring and stabilization.
 Anchoring requires ballast (weights).
 Early anchoring designs incorporated sand bags, concrete blocks, bricks, or the like, typically placed around the perimeter on the seal skirt.
 Most modern design structures use proprietary anchoring systems.

 The danger of sudden collapse is nearly negligible, because the structure will gradually deform or sag when subject to a heavy load or force (snow or wind).
 Only if these warning signs are ignored or not noticed, then the build-up of an extreme load may rupture the envelope, leading to a sudden deflation and collapse.

+In hot or cold climates, air conditioning adds to the energy requirement.
+In venues visited by millions of people per year, energy consumption may be a couple gigajoules per square meter.

 A common misconception is that these structures are not meant to be permanent facilities, however all major corporations participating in this industry conform to some form of The International Building Codes.
 To be a permanent facility these domes have to be engineered to the same building codes as a traditional structure.

 Air-supported structures or domes are also commonly known as "bubbles".